 PCI standards recommend using TLS 1.2 or higher.

 Also see what mitigations Cloudflare implements against vulnerabilities for TLS 1.0 and 1.1.

 To configure your Cloudflare domain to only allow connections using TLS 1.2 or newer protocols:

 1. Log in to the Cloudflare dashboard.

-2. Click the appropriate Cloudflare account for the domain.
+2. Click the appropriate Cloudflare account and application.